-The FMC diamide insect control patent estate is made up of many different patent families which cover: Composition of matter - both AI and certain intermediates; Manufacturing processes - both AI and certain intermediates; Formulations; Uses; and Applications.
-For Rynaxypyr® insect control, as of December 31, 2019, we had 21 granted patent families filed in 76 countries, with a total of 639 granted and pending patents.
-Together with Cyazypyr® insect control related patents, we have over 30 patent families and close to 1,000 granted and pending patents.
+The FMC diamide insect control patent estate is made up of many different patent families which cover: Composition of matter - both active ingredients and certain intermediates; Manufacturing processes - both active ingredients and certain intermediates; Formulations; Uses; and Applications.
+For Rynaxypyr® and Cyazypyr® actives related patents, as of December 31, 2020, we had 33 families with granted patents filed in up to 76 countries, with a total of 897 active granted patents as well as numerous pending patent applications.
 See "Patents, Trademarks and Licenses" within this Item 1 for more details.
-FMC's process patents cover the manufacturing processes for both active ingredients - chlorantraniliprole and cyantraniliprole as well as key intermediates that are used to make the final products.
-Chlorantraniliprole is a complex molecule to produce, requiring 16 separate steps; FMC owns granted patents covering many of these 16 process steps and several of the intermediate chemicals, and we protect other aspects of the manufacturing processes by trade secret.
-Cyantraniliprole is similarly complex and covered by a comparable range of intellectual property.
-Many of these intermediate process patents run well past the expiration of the composition of matter patents, and in Our growth efforts focus on developing environmentally compatible and sustainable solutions that can effectively increase farmers' yields and provide cost-effective alternatives to chemistries which may be prone to resistance.
-We are committed to providing unique, differentiated products to our customers by acquiring and further developing technologies as well as investing in innovation to extend product life cycles.
-Our external growth efforts include product acquisitions, in-licensing of chemistries and technologies and alliances that bolster our market access, complement our existing product portfolio or provide entry into adjacent spaces.
+FMC's process patents cover the manufacturing processes for both active ingredients - chlorantraniliprole and cyantraniliprole - as well as key intermediates that are used to make the final products.
+Chlorantraniliprole is a external growth efforts include product acquisitions, in-licensing of chemistries and technologies and alliances that bolster our market access, complement our existing product portfolio or provide entry into adjacent spaces.
 We have entered into a range of development and distribution agreements with other companies that provide access to new technologies and products which we can subsequently commercialize.